microsoft/playwright/docs/src/api/class-page.md

 You can register multiple handlers.
 However, only a single handler will be running at a time.
 Any actions inside a handler must not require another handler to run.

 :::warning
-Running the interceptor will alter your page state mid-test.
+Running the overlay handler will alter your page state mid-test.
 For example it will change the currently focused element and move the mouse.
-Make sure that the actions that run after the interceptor are self-contained and do not rely on the focus and mouse state.
+Make sure that the actions that run after the overlay handler are self-contained and do not rely on the focus and mouse state.
 <br />
 <br />
 For example, consider a test that calls [`method: Locator.focus`] followed by [`method: Keyboard.press`].
 If your handler clicks a button between these two actions, the focused element most likely will be wrong, and key press will happen on the unexpected element.
 Use [`method: Locator.press`] instead to avoid this problem.